audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Step 1: Install Cookiecutter
 ----------------------------

-First, create a virtualenv for your new package:
+First, you need to create and activate a virtualenv for the package project.
+Use your favorite method, or create a virtualenv for your new package like this:

 .. code-block:: bash